-IAS 1:117(b) Disclose accounting policies that are relevant to understanding the financial statements (i.e. those for material items).
+IAS 1:117 An entity shall disclose material accounting policy information (see paragraph 7).
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
 IFRS 16:60 If a lessee accounts for short-term leases or leases of low-value assets applying paragraph 6 of IFRS 16 (i.e. by not recognising a lease liability and corresponding right-of-use asset), disclose that fact.
 IFRS 16:51 Disclose information that gives a basis for users of financial statements to assess the effect that leases have on financial position, financial performance and cash flows of the lessee.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2020 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)